Cut Protection In The Glass Industry

 “…appropriate protective clothing should be worn when glass is handled manually”.

-We believe that CutPRO® Cut Resistant Clothing is very much your ultimate choice when it comes to durable and 'operationally sound' cut protection,
+We believe that CutPRO® Cut Resistant Clothing is very much your ultimate choice when it comes to durable and 'operationally sound' PPE.
+PPE which will help you to mitigate the risk identified in your risk assessment!

 Our protective clothing is made from 100% Cut-Tex® PRO – the world’s most advanced cut resistant fabric.
 It is the result of extended research and valued input from senior safety professionals of leading flat glass and sheet metal companies around the world.
 It offers ANSI/ISEA 2016 Blade Cut Resistance Level A5.
 Besides exceptional levels of cut protection, it also offers the highest levels of puncture and tear (EN 388:2016).